MicrosoftDocs/dataexplorer-docs/data-explorer/power-apps-connector.md

 ---
 # Azure Data Explorer connector to Power Apps (Preview)

 Power Apps is a suite of apps, services, connectors, and data platform that provides a rapid application development environment to build custom apps for your business needs.
 Use Power Apps to quickly build custom business apps that connect to your business data.
+The Power Apps connector is particularly useful if you have a large and growing collection of streaming data in Azure Data Explorer and want to build a low code, highly functional app to make use of this data.
+In this article, you will create a Power Apps application based on Azure Data Explorer data, and see the steps of data parameterization, retrieval, and presentation.

 Azure Data Explorer is a fast, fully managed data analytics service for real-time analysis of large volumes of data streaming from applications, websites, IoT devices, and more.

-For this exercise, imagine a customer with the following characteristics:
-* Large and growing collection of streaming data in Azure Data Explorer
-* A desire to build a **low code**, **highly functional app** to make use of this data

 ## Objective

-The following example provides Step-by-Step Instructions for creating a Power Apps application that is based on Azure Data Explorer data, demonstrating data parameterization, retrieval, and presentation.
+The following example provides Step-by-Step Instructions for

 ## Prerequisites